 Vinegar Works Well on Porcelain Tile

 For the shower floor tiles, I sprinkled liberal amounts of baking soda on the floor and again let it sit a bit, then scrubbed with a scrub brush.
-I let it set overnight and rinsed when I showered the next morning.
-It works just as well as ajax but is safer and cheaper.
+I let it sit overnight and rinsed when I showered the next morning.
+It works just as well as Ajax but is safer and cheaper.

 Other Uses for Baking Soda and Vinegar

 You can use baking soda, vinegar, and hot water to keep your septic mainline clear.
 Pour baking soda, followed by vinegar down your drains to create a “boiling action.”
 Follow with hot water to push any grease or other coagulants through for clog-free pipes.
 Be careful not to add more baking soda than vinegar, or you could create a paste in the pipes, resulting in blockage.